neurodata/bilateral-connectome/docs/slides/berlin-v2/berlin-v2.md

 <div class="columns-bl">
 <div>

-- Demonstrated use of novel tools for comparing between sides of a connectome:
+- Demonstrated novel tools for comparing connectomes, case study on symmetry in a *Drosophila* larva
   - Model-based network comparison
   - Improved methods for matching neurons via connectivity
 - Can be applied more generally to compare connectomes!
 - *Ongoing work*: combining testing and matching frameworks to evaluate stereotypy at the edge-level
-- Have other network analysis questions? **Let's chat!**
+- **Have other network analysis questions?
+Let's chat!**

 </div>
 <div>